d12frosted/elpa-mirror/gnu/llm-readme.txt

 1 Introduction
 ══════════════

-  This is a library for interfacing with Large Language Models.
-It allows elisp code to use LLMs, but allows gives the end-user an option to choose which LLM they would prefer.
-This is especially useful for LLMs, since there are various high-quality ones that in which API access costs money, as well as locally installed ones that are free, but of medium quality.
-Applications using LLMs can use this library to make sure their application works regardless of whether the user has a local LLM or is paying for API access.
+  This library provides an interface for interacting with Large Language Models (LLMs).
+It allows elisp code to use LLMs while also giving end-users the choice to select their preferred LLM.
+This is particularly beneficial when working with LLMs since various high-quality models exist, some of which have paid API access, while others are locally installed and free but offer medium quality.
+Applications using LLMs can utilize this library to ensure compatibility regardless of whether the user has a local LLM or is paying for API access.

-  The functionality supported by LLMs is not completely consistent, nor are their APIs.
-In this library we attempt to abstract functionality to a higher level, because sometimes those higher level concepts are supported by an API, and othertimes they must be put in more low-level concepts.
-One such higher-level concept is "examples" where the client can show example interactions to demonstrate a pattern for the LLM.
-The GCloud Vertex API has an explicit API for examples, but for Open AI's API, examples must be specified by modifying the system prompt.
-Open AI has the concept of a system prompt, whereas Vertex API does not.
-These are the kinds of API differences we attempt to hide by having higher-level concepts in our API.
+  LMMs exhibit varying functionalities and APIs.
+This library aims to abstract functionality to a higher level, as some high-level concepts might be supported by an API while others require more low-level implementations.
+An example of such a concept is "examples," where the client offers example interactions to demonstrate a pattern for the LLM.
+While the GCloud Vertex API has an explicit API for examples, OpenAI's API requires specifying examples by modifying the system prompt.
+OpenAI also introduces the concept of a system prompt, which does not exist in the Vertex API.
+Our library aims to conceal these API variations by providing higher-level concepts in our API.

-  Some functionality may not be supported by LLMs.
-Any unsupported functionality with throw a `'not-implemented' signal.
+  Certain functionalities might not be available in some LLMs.
+Any such unsupported functionality will raise a `'not-implemented' signal.

-  This package is simple at the moment, but will grow as both LLMs and functionality is added.
+  This package is still in its early stages but will continue to develop as LLMs and functionality are introduced.

 2 Setting up providers
 ══════════════════════

-  Users who use an application that uses this package should not need to install it.
+  Users of an application that uses this package should not need to install it themselves.
 The llm module should be installed as a dependency when you install the package that uses it.
-You do need to make sure to both require and set up the provider you will be using.
+However, you do need to require the llm module and set up the provider you will be using.
 Typically, applications will have a variable you can set.
 For example, let's say there's a package called "llm-refactoring", which has a variable `llm-refactoring-provider'.
-You would set it up like so:
+You would set it up like
+  so:

   ┌────
   │ (use-package llm-refactoring